mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 - Better web design (might need external help)
 - Better sample output.
 I have a plan for a very detailed/thorough one.
 - Careful bugtesting.
 Make sure every mode works.
-- Add mode: "Prompt replace" (needs to be stackable, and pre-validated)
+- Add mode: "Prompt replace" (needs to be stackable, and pre-validated (also an option to disable the validation in the UI))
-- Move the jpg vs png option to the yml file instead of the UI
+- Add a checkbox on the webpage for whether to dynamically scale images.
+When enabled, the grid will be scaled such that width matches viewport width.
+With disabled, images will be full size for their resolution.
-- Add an optional for different output res.
-So for large runs you can shrink to `256x256` or something to reduce filespace. (ie render at 512 because the AI needs that, but shrink to 256 for the actual file)
+- add `dryrun` option

 --------------